-Long driven by venture capital (VC), the rapid growth of the digital sector is now seeing a new kid on the block: the corporate.
-Old economy "bricks and mortar" firms are increasingly eager to harness the opportunities presented by the new economy and have started to enter the digital technology bazaar.
+Long driven by venture capital, the rapid growth of the digital sector is now seeing a new kid on the block: the corporate.

 However, old economy firms are catching on to the sector's potential, beefing up their innovation teams and investing directly in VC funds, launching their own venture divisions, or buying up stakes in digital firms.

 Digital is a growing component of the tech sector, which is on track for a record-breaking 2016 in terms of mergers and acquisitions.
 The global tech M&A market topped $475.4bn in the first three quarters of 2016, exceeding the previous high of $446.1bn for the same period in 2015, according to Dealogic.

 The US remained the dominant acquisitive force, although Asia is seeking to aggressively expand internationally, exemplified by the high-profile purchase of UK-based chip designer ARM Holdings by Japan's telecoms and internet firm SoftBank.

 However, in contrast to VC firms, traditional corporates are often still unnerved by the difficulty of accurately valuing digital firms, says Jean-Baptiste Natali, Managing Director Digital in BNP Paribas CIB's EMEA corporate finance department.